Documentation

 var requestOptions = JsonSerializer.Deserialize<PublicKeyCredentialRequestOptions>(requestOptionsString!);

-await _assertion.Complete(request.Map(), requestOptions!, cancellationToken);
+await _assertion.CompleteAuthentication(request.Map(), requestOptions!, cancellationToken);

 return Ok(ServerResponse.Create());